Biden launches Indo-Pacific trade deal, warns over inflation

 Kishida hosted a formal state welcome for Biden at Akasaka Palace, including a white-clad military honor guard and band in the front plaza.
 Reviewing the assembled troops, Biden placed his hand over his heart as he passed the American flag and bowed slightly as he passed the Japanese standard.

+The Japanese premier took office last fall and is looking to strengthen ties with the U.S. and build a personal relationship with Biden.
+The two leaders ended their day with dinner at Kochuan, an iconic Tokyo restaurant on the grounds of a Japanese garden.

 Kishida said at their meeting that he was “absolutely delighted” to welcome Biden to Tokyo on the first Asia trip of his presidency.
-Along with Biden, he drove a tough line against Russia over its invasion of Ukraine, saying it “undermines the foundation of global order.”
+Along with Biden, he drove a tough line against Russia over its invasion of Ukraine, saying the aggression “undermines the foundation of global order.”

 Biden, who is in the midst of a five-day visit to South Korea and Japan, called the U.S.-Japanese alliance a “cornerstone of peace and prosperity in the Indo-Pacific” and thanked Japan for its “strong leadership” in standing up to Russia.

-The White House announced plans to build the economic framework in October as a replacement for the Trans-Pacific Partnership, which the U.S. dropped out of in 2017 under then-President Donald Trump.

-Kishida, while welcoming the new Biden trade pact, said he hoped Biden would reconsider the United States’ position on TPP.
+Kishida welcomed the new Biden trade pact but said he still hoped the president would reconsider the United States’ position and return it to the Trans-Pacific pact that Trump withdrew from.

-“Our position remains unchanged,” Kishida said.
-“We think it’s desirable for the United States to return to the TPP.”
+“We think it’s desirable for the United States to return to the TPP,” he said.

 The new pact comes at a moment when the administration believes it has the edge in its competition with Beijing.
 Bloomberg Economics published a report last week projecting U.S. GDP growth at about 2.8% in 2022 compared to 2% for China, which has been trying to contain the coronavirus through strict lockdowns while also dealing with a property bust.
 The slowdown has undermined assumptions that China would automatically supplant the U.S. as the world’s leading economy.